 For example, it might take months for you to be able to start your treatment, whereas private rehab would allow you to start immediately.

-You would also not be as involved in the decision-making process if going through public means, in terms of choosing the type of clinic or treatment that you receive.
+You would also not be as involved in the decision-making process if going through public means, in terms of choosing the type of clinic or addiction treatment in Worcestershire that you receive.

 If public-funded rehab is something that you’re considering, we are happy to discuss this with you as part of your free telephone consultation.